-• Manual switch button: This button enables and configures the default button's manual plug control function, but it does not affect the default button's ability to reset parameters to default values.
-(The default value is on.)

-- Off: Disables the manual plug control function.

-- On: Enables manual plug control.
-When the manual switch button is pressed and held for three seconds, all outlets will be toggled on or off. - Command prompt: Allows the text interface command prompt to be set to the default value of RPM, which stands for Remote Power Manager. - Default parameters: Resets the power manager to its default settings.
+- Manual switch button: This button enables and configures the default button's manual plug control function, but it does not affect the default button's ability to reset parameters to default values.
+(The default value is on.) - Off: Disables the manual plug control function. - On: Enables manual plug control.
+When the manual switch button is pressed and held for three seconds, all outlets will be toggled on or off. - Command prompt: Allows the text interface command prompt to be set to either IPS, RPM, or NBB.
+(The default value is RPM.) - Default parameters: Resets the power manager to its default settings.